This is a sponsored conversation written by me on behalf of Ortega. The opinions and text are all mine.

 Cut lime into wedges and squeeze juice all over pork.
 Toss the squeezed lime wedges into the pan with the pork for extra flavor.
 (At this point, go ahead and turn the broiler onto ‘High” on your oven)

-- 1 8 pound Boston butt or pork shoulder roast pork shoulder roast
+- 1 8 pound Boston butt or pork shoulder roast

 - 1 tablespoon olive or vegetable oil